dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

             # one instruction.
             14:	2000b000 	.word	0x2000b000

-  2. The only way to read a location is via a load within the program.
+  2. The compiler also assumes the only way to read a location is via an access  within the program source.
 The compiler does not realize there is a concurrent hardware device that can see exactly what is written as soon as the change occurs.

+     As with the previous point, this issue also arises with interrupt or exception handlers which can interleave with code that modifies a location.

      A contrived example of how this can be bad, assume we have an `initialized` variable and a `cnt` variable shared with an